helpscout/hsds-react/docs/contributing/creating.md

 # Creating a component

-In this guide, we'll walk through creating a custom component in Blue!
+In this guide, we'll walk through creating a custom component in HSDS!

 We'll be created a `Strong` component, an enhancement to the default HTML `strong` primitive.

 ## Directory

-All of Blue's components are located under `src/components/`:
+All of HSDS's components are located under `src/components/`:

 ```
-blue/
+hsds-react/
   └── src/
       └── components/
 ```